Basso Continuo Realization and Ornamentation: An ongoing project on basso continuo and ornamentation

 Realizing Basso Continuo Parts

-For the past two years, I have been directing the Baroque music program at my university and realized (harmonized) basso continuo parts for beginner students of harpsichord and organ, who learn thoroughbass (figured bass).
-For example, last year, a student ensemble consisting of two recorders and basso continuo performed J. S. Bach's Sonata (Trio Sonata) No. 1, BWV 525, which was originally written for organ:
+Since 2021, I have been directing the Baroque music program at my university and realized (harmonized) basso continuo parts for beginner students of harpsichord and organ, who learn thoroughbass (figured bass).
+For example, in Fall 2021, a student ensemble consisting of two recorders and basso continuo performed J. S. Bach's Sonata (Trio Sonata) No. 1, BWV 525, which was originally written for organ:

 The last several measures from the first movement of J. S. Bach's Organ Sonata (Trio Sonata) No. 1, BWV 525